List of awards and nominations received by Guy Pearce

 Australian actor Guy Pearce has been recognised with multiple awards and nominations for his work in film and television.
-He has received a Primetime Emmy Award and a Screen Actors Guild Award as well as nominations for a Daytime Emmy Award and a Golden Globe Award.
+He has received a Primetime Emmy Award and an Actor Award as well as nominations for a Daytime Emmy Award and a Golden Globe Award.

 On television, he received the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role in the HBO miniseries Mildred Pierce (2011).
-For the role he was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.
+For the role he was also nominated for the Actor Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.